dhutexas/collegehoops/README.md

 'ncaaStats' is an R package for gathering NCAA Men's Basketball data.
 The various functions within can efficiently produce dataframes of box-scores and play-by-play information for all games covered by ESPN.com.

 ## Installation
-You can install `ncaaStats` from GitHub with:
+You can install `collegehoops` from GitHub with:

 ``` r
 # install.packages("devtools")